 This course provides students with the knowledge of factors that govern and influence the production of radiographic images and assuring consistency in the production of quality images.
-Topics include factors that influence density, contrast and radiographic quality as well as quality assurance, image receptors, intensifying screens, processing procedures, artifacts, and state and federal regulations.
-Upon completion students will demonstrate knowledge of radiographic imaging, processing, quality assurance, and explain factors that influence the production of radiographic images.
+Topics include factors that influence exposure, contrast and radiographic quality as well as quality assurance, image receptors, intensifying screens, processing procedures, artifacts, and state and federal regulations.